Ibrahima Sidibe

-Ibrahim Sidibe (born 10 August 1980 in Nguidile) is a Senegalese professional football striker who plays for Belgian club Sporting Hasselt.
+Ibrahim Sidibe (born 10 August 1980) is a Senegalese former professional footballer who played as a striker.

 Club career

 Debrecen

 In the summer of 2005 Ibrahim signed a contract with Debreceni VSC.
 He scored 15 goals in 28 matches during his first season, whilst in his second he scored 17 goals in 27 matches.
 That makes him 2 times to topscorer of the Hungarian top football league.
 In his third season he did not extend his contract, played 14 matches and he had to play as a leftback.
 As a result of that, he was not selected in the squad for the 2008 Africa Cup of Nations in Ghana.

 In January 2008, Sidibe moved to Sint-Truiden where he became a success, scoring many goals and helping the club promoting to the highest level in Belgian football.
 The following season, he played a fantastic season with Sint-Truidense, and fought for European football with Sint-Truidense, but ultimately Racing Genk was proven to be too big a mouthful.

 In May 2011, Sidibe signed a three-year contract with Beerschot before departing from Sint-Truiden in July the same year.